SpartnerNL/laravel-excel-docs/3.1/getting-started/contributing.md

 - The existing tests **must** not fail after your changes.
 This would indicate that existing functionality is broken and should be addressed before a review is started.
 You can run the test by running `vendor/bin/phpunit`
 - The changes **must** be backed-up with tests.
 - The PR **must** only have one feature.
 Split up multiple features in multiple PRs, so they can be individually reviewed and merged.
-- The PR **must** must be accompanied by a PR to the docs in case of new features.
+- The PR **must** be accompanied by a PR to the docs in case of new features.
 Documentation is located in the [https://github.com/Maatwebsite/laravel-excel-docs](https://github.com/Maatwebsite/laravel-excel-docs) repository.
 - The PR should contain meaningful commit messages.